DanielHGimenez/yell/website/docs/quickstart/usage.md

 yell config whatsapp
 ```
 It will show a QR code that you need to scan with your WhatsApp to authenticate the API access.<br/>
-It only need to be done once.
+The credentials will be stored in your machine, and it only needs to be done once.
 :::

 ## Command Monitoring